spiral/docs/odm/basics.md

 ```

 #### Associated Collection and Database
 By default, Spiral will associate your `Document` model with the default ODM database and collection.
-The name is generated based on the class name (in our case User => users).
+The collection is generated based on the class name (in our case User => users).
 You can alter both of these values by declaring non empty properties like `database` and `collection`.

 > If you're unsure what collection will be used based on the model name - simply force `collection` for every Document.
 It's not going to harm anything and will make your code more readable.

 #### Indexes
 To declare which indexes are created in the associated collection, simply declare them in the `indexes` property of your Document.
-The Declaration form is similar to the MongoCollection
-ensureIndexes method.
-Indexes will be created at the moment when the schema updates (see next).
+The Declaration form is similar to the MongoCollection ensureIndexes method.
+Indexes will be created at the moment of schema syncronization (see next).

 ```php
 protected $indexes = [